oroinc/documentation/cloud/maintenance/dif-environments.rst

 Git Branches Approach
 ---------------------

-One of the solutions is to create different Git branches for different environments.
+One of the solutions is to create different Git branches for different environments, taking the following steps:

-1. Create a separate branch for each environment and save a unique version of `orocloud.yaml` file in each branch.
+1. Create a separate branch for each environment and save a unique version of the `orocloud.yaml` file in each branch.

    For example: